-Mobile banking has been around for a while now, but as banks roll out more and more features—like check deposits by phone—and people become more comfortable with mobile banking, the number of users continues increasing.
+Mobile banking has been around for a while now, but as banks roll out more and more features—like check deposits by phone—and people become more comfortable with mobile banking, the number of users continues to increase.

 Juniper Research has predicted that more than 3.6 billion worldwide users will be banking on a mobile device by 2024.
 That's a lot of people and a lot of targets for would-be criminals and professional hackers.